Animation — Advanced Creature Animation Course

 Final Thoughts on Quadruped Animation Mistakes

-SStrong quadruped animation relies on three fundamentals:
+Strong quadruped animation relies on three fundamentals:

-- Clear weight
+- Clear weight and grounded foot contact

-- Solid timing
+- Solid gait timing built on real biomechanics

-- Natural motion flow
+- Natural motion flow from spine through tail

-Interesting Links:
+Interesting Links